HerrMotz/bachelor-thesis/publication/main.typ

 - can hardly automatically be made consistent with a formal ontology and
 - allow for no systemic consistency checks (i.e. those have to be ran as post-hoc batch jobs).

+== Proposed Solution
+Query by Graph aims to

+- guide the user during the process of formalising the question,

+- allow a layman to write arbitrary SPARQL-select-queries, #todo[find a pretty abbreviation for SPARQL-select-queries and change every occurence in the document and write a macro which detects these occurences and marks it as an error]

+- integrate

 == Related Works